JPCodeCraft/AlbionFreeMarketTutorials/tutorials/flipper/FlipperTutorial.md

   - Hide Upgrades: select this if you're not willing to do upgrade flips, so they don't show in the list.
 The upgrade UI will also be hidden.
   - Hide Consumed: if you select this, the table won't show flips that have had any one of it's buy/sell orders consumed.
   - Hide Duped: if you select this, no flips where the buy or the sell order is used more than once will be shown.
 By default, the system shows the highest profit one.
   - Hide Missing Upgrade Mats: if you select this, the system will not show flips where the needed amount of upgrade mats is higher than the Available Amount you set.
-If you leave the Available Amount field empty, that item will not be check for missing materials.
+If you leave the Available Amount field empty, that item will not be checked for missing materials.

 <img src="https://github.com/user-attachments/assets/3f6b3fcb-5162-4311-9715-4b270789fea4" style="max-width: 1200px; width: 100%;">